wildonion/uniXerr/core/ayoub/coiniXerr/README.md

 * implementing Rafael runtime and onion actors

-* building coiniXerr engines
+* use `tcp_tx_emulator` method to send fake transactions to the coiniXerr nodes through the TCP socket

-* use `tx_emulator` method to send fake transactions to the coiniXerr nodes through the TCP socket
+* use `rpc_tx_emulator` method to send fake transactions to the coiniXerr nodes through the RPC Protocol